john0x44/Censorship-Detection-In-Censored-Planet/README.md

 # Each folder contains the appropriate documents in this project

-# project folder contains the main project and its corresponding files such as source code
+# software folder contains the main project (software) and its corresponding files such as source code
+# the in the software folder please read the readme